-Duke Energy Carolinas, LLC (Duke) and Duke Energy Progress, Inc. (Progress) (sometimes referred to individually as "Company" and collectively "Companies"), entities with transmission facilities located in the states of North Carolina and South Carolina, ensure that their entire Transmission Systems (i.e., both the portions located in North Carolina and the portions located in South Carolina) are planned in accordance with the local transmission planning requirements imposed by Order Nos.
-890 and 1000 through the process developed by the North Carolina Transmission Planning Collaborative (NCTPC Process or Local Planning Process).
-The NCTPC was formed by the following load serving entities (LSEs) in the State of North Carolina: Duke, Progress, ElectriCities of North Carolina (ElectriCities), and the North Carolina Electric Membership Corporation (NCEMC) (collectively, NCTPC Participants or Participants).
+Duke Energy Carolinas, LLC (DukeDEC) and Duke Energy Progress, LLC (ProgressDEP) (sometimes referred to individually as "Company" and collectively "Companies"),, entities with transmission facilities located in the states of North Carolina and South Carolina, ensure that their entire Transmission Systems (i.e., both the portions located in North Carolina and the portions located in South Carolina) are planned in accordance with the local transmission planning requirements imposed by Order Nos.
+890 and 1000 through the process developed and implemented by the North CarolinaCarolinas Transmission Planning Collaborative (NCTPC Process or Local Planning Process).
+The NCTPC was formed by the followingCarolinas Transmission Planning Collaborative includes load serving entities (LSEs) in the States of North Carolina: Duke, Progress, Electricities of North Carolina (Electricities), and the NorthSouth Carolina Electric Membership Corporation (NCEMC) (collectively, NCTPC Participants or Participants) - within the DEC and DEP footprint.